The Office of the Provost plays a primary role in capital planning for General Fund buildings on the Ann Arbor campus.

 What is required for the September 15 deadline?

 All provost-reporting units seeking a major capital project are required to formally submit their request to the Provost’s Office by September 15th.
 This enables the Provost’s Office and the Provost’s Capital Projects Review Committee to review and compare unit needs against institutional priorities and resources collectively versus on a case-by-case basis.
 After September 15th, the committee will spend the next few months reviewing, assessing, and comparing all unit needs.
-The Provost’s Office will provide the status of the review early the following calendar year in the January or February timeframe.
+The Provost’s Office will provide the status of the review early the following calendar year in the December or January timeframe.

 Can my unit complete any project under $3 million at our own discretion?